lingui/js-lingui/website/docs/guides/message-extraction.md

 // and so on
 ```

-You can ignore a call expression from exraction using `lingui-extract-ignore` comment
+You can ignore a specific call expression by adding a `lingui-extract-ignore` comment.

 ```ts
 /* lingui-extract-ignore */